Primary Care: Why it matters to individuals and organizations

 How does primary care help people stay healthier?

 First, primary care is critical to prevention and early detection for many illnesses.
-If people get regular exams and screenings, they are more likely to prevent health problems – or to catch them early, get treatment sooner, and need less care overall.
+If people get regular exams and screenings, they are more likely to prevent health issues or catch them early and need less care overall.

-The second, more subtle reason is that when people see a primary care provider regularly, they are more likely to have a relationship with that person.
-Right or wrong, most people are more willing to listen to someone they know and trust.
-They’re also more likely to be open and honest about lifestyle habits and medical concerns.
+The second, more subtle benefit is the trust factor.
+When people see their primary care provider regularly, they develop a relationship.
+They are more likely to listen to someone they know and trust and more likely to be open and honest about lifestyle habits and medical concerns.
 That’s powerful.
-After all, a provider can’t counsel a patient on his options to quit smoking, or refer someone to counseling for anxiety, if she never knows those concerns exist.
+After all, a provider can’t counsel a patient on his options to quit smoking, or refer someone to counseling for anxiety, if they never know those concerns exist.